Warehouse auto-suspend in Snowflake

-How are warehouse costs calculated?
+How are Snowflake warehouse costs calculated?

 Snowflake warehouses consume credits per second, and a warehouse runs with a minimum charge of one minute.
 The size and number of compute resources determine the amount of credits charged for a warehouse.
-This table from Snowflake represents how many total credits will be used for an hour based on the warehouse size – beginning with an X-Small warehouse consuming one credit up to a 2X-large warehouse using 32 credits.
+This table from Snowflake represents how many total credits will be used for an hour based on the warehouse size–beginning with an X-Small warehouse consuming one credit up to a 2X-Large warehouse using 32 credits.

 Table displaying different Snowflake Warehouse sizes & their accompanying credit consumption